 How can I request loan forgiveness?

 If your existing PPP Loan is $150,000 or greater, you should have already received a link to complete your forgiveness application.
-If your existing PPP loan is less than $150,000, the forgiveness process is not open at this time.
-As the SBA rules associated with the new originations and how forgiveness will be administered, more details will follow.
+We will begin accepting PPP loan forgiveness for those with loans less than $150,000 in the coming weeks.

-In the meantime, please continue to prepare your supporting documentation per SBA guidance, saving in PDF format, if possible, to ensure easy uploading to the SBA's digital platform when forgiveness applications are ready to begin processing.
+In the meantime, please review our PPP Loan Forgiveness FAQ and continue to prepare your supporting documentation per SBA guidance, saving in PDF format, if possible, to ensure easy uploading to the SBA's digital platform.
 Unfortunately, no paper applications will be accepted.